truecharts/website/docs/manual/SCALE/guides/velero-minio-heavyscript-backup-restore.md

 ## Velero Setup

-Use the Velero chart from Truechart.
+Use the Velero chart from Truecharts.

 - Application Name
   - Application Name – velero